roundhousetally/AirBnB_clone/README.md

 Once launched it will display the prompt (hbnb).
 From here **AirBnB Clone Interpreter** can be used like the command line within a narrow scope. **AirBnB Clone Interpreter** accepts the following commands:

 ### create
-Creates a new instance of a model, saves it, and prints the id
+Creates a new instance of a model, saves it, and prints the id.

 Usage: